zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Returns true if the given tag belongs to a packet analyzer.

-   :atype: The analyzer type to check.
+   :param atype: The analyzer type to check.

    :returns: true if *atype* is a tag of a packet analyzer, else false.